Spantax Flight 995: Crash

 At 09:58:50 local time, the aircraft was cleared for take-off on Runway 14.
 The flaps were set to 8 degrees, and the slats were extended.
 The throttles were fully pushed forward.
 Just seconds from reaching V_{1} (162 knots), passengers and crews began to feel vibrations on the aircraft.
 Both pilots were initially startled by the vibration but chose to continue the takeoff.
 After reaching V_{R} (169 knots), the nose was pulled, and the vibrations started to get worse.
 At 175 knots, Captain Pérez, believing that he would lose all control of the aircraft if he continued, decided to abandon the take-off and pushed the nose down, slamming the aircraft's nose gear down and applied full reverse thrust and brakes.

-As the aircraft rapidly approached the runway's end, Captain Pérez had to quickly switched his right hand from the control column to the throttle to apply the reversers.
+As the aircraft rapidly approached the runway's end, Captain Pérez had to quickly switch his right hand from the control column to the throttle to apply the reversers.
 Unfortunately, during the panic, his right hand had slipped on the throttle for engine No.3, causing a slight thrust asymmetry as only the No.1 and No.2 engines were put into reverse.
 This eventually caused the aircraft to sway to the left.
 Knowing that there was not enough runway length to stop the aircraft, he ordered the engines to be shut down.

 An audio-visual specialist at Pace University, Carlton Maloney, was recording audiotape during the take-off as part of a series of recordings of airplane takeoffs and landings.
 In the recording, passengers could be heard panicking and screaming as the aircraft started to lose control.

-The aircraft eventually overshoot the runway, striking multiple landing lights.
+The aircraft eventually overshot the runway, striking multiple landing lights.
 Its engine No.3, which was located on the right wing, then slammed onto an ILS structure, causing it to detach from the wing.
-The aircraft then struck the airport's perimeter metal fence, passing over the Malaga-Torremolinos Highway and striking a truck and two cars, seriously injuring the truck driver.
+The aircraft then struck the airport's metal perimeter fence, passing over the Malaga-Torremolinos Highway and striking a truck and two cars, seriously injuring the truck driver.
 It eventually collided with a farm building with its right wing.
 The collision ripped off three quarters of the right wing and the right horizontal stabilizer, sparking the overwing fuel tanks and igniting a huge explosion.

-The collision with the structures created gaping hole on the walls of the fuselage, specifically on the top part of the passenger compartment near the emergency door 4R.
+The collision with the structures created gaping holes on the walls of the fuselage, specifically on the top part of the passenger compartment near the emergency door 4R.
 The holes enabled the fire to immediately enter the cabin, burning 8 people who were seated in the area to their deaths.

 The aircraft eventually came to rest in a field about 450 m (1,475 feet) past the runway threshold.